 The optimum design is to have a pump circulating the pond water from the lowest level up to the top of the pond and allowing it to run down to the bottom of the pond.
 This assists greatly with aeration, the design has to be carefully planned to ensure that the levels are correct.
-Ponds have to be made sufficiently deep to ensure that there is enough depth to allow ducks to dive, which they enjoy doing.
-The ponds shown in the photo below consisted of a series of four ponds.
-These were constructed on flattish ground so soil taken from the lower ponds was used to raise the level of the other ponds.
+Ponds have to be made sufficiently deep so that there is enough depth to allow ducks to dive, which they enjoy doing.

 Before introducing ducks into your pond plant sufficient vegetation to give the ducks shade, but not too much as this makes them difficult to catch and view.
 Duck boxes must also be placed in the enclosure to allow ducks to nest.
-I this picture you can see pockets have been created to enable the planting of water plants here and there around the edge of the water.
+Create pockets in the pond to enable the planting of water plants here and there around the edge of the water.

 The success of this method is dependent on a number of factors: